flux-framework/rfc/spec_21.rst

    job shells have been started, and a ``finish`` event once all the job shells have exited.
 The state transitions to CLEANUP.

+OFFLINE
+   The job was started, but the job manager has lost track of it due to an error (for example, a system crash).
+The job manager is attempting to reconnect itself to the running job.
+A ``disconnect`` event is logged to indicate transition into this state.
+   ``reconnect`` will be logged when the tracking has been reestablished and we can re-enter the RUN state.

 CLEANUP
    The job has completed or an exception has occurred.
 Under normal termination, the job manager waits for notification from the exec service that job